Create a geo-distributed app solution to direct traffic with Azure and Azure Stack

 Remap the A record for IP SSL

-If IP-based SSL is not used in the web app, skip to Test HTTPS for your custom domain.
+If IP-based SSL isn't used in the web app, skip to Test HTTPS for your custom domain.

 By default, the web app uses a shared public IP address.
 When the certificate is bound with IP-based SSL, App Service creates a new and dedicated IP address for the web app.